Parliament: Indian lawmakers attend five-day special session

 But opposition leaders have questioned whether a special session was necessary to discuss these bills when lawmakers were set to meet later this year for the winter session of parliament.
 The government could change or expand the session's agenda during the course of the week.

-Indian lawmakers usually meet for regular business twice a year in parliament - a monsoon session in the middle of the year and a winter session at the end of the year.
+Indian lawmakers usually meet for regular business thrice a year in parliament - a budget session, a monsoon session and a winter session.

 Special sessions are not that common - according to legislative expert Chakshu Roy, the government has sometimes convened them "for specific occasions, like commemorating parliamentary or national milestones".